yuqitanyq/tp/docs/DeveloperGuide.md

 ### UC08: Find books on LibTask

 **MSS**
-1. User requests to find books which matches a query.
+1. User requests to find books and provides either a tag, author or title.

-2. LibTask shows the books that match the query
+2. LibTask shows the books that match the search

     Use case ends